 Top Cancer Care

-Danville is also home to the Ephraim McDowell Commonwealth Cancer Center, part of a fully integrated, comprehensive cancer care facility on Techwood Drive that allows individuals challenged by a diagnosis of cancer to remain close to home for treatment.
+Danville is also home to the Ephraim McDowell Commonwealth Cancer Center, part of a fully integrated, comprehensive cancer care facility on Techwood Drive that allows individuals challenged by a cancer diagnosis to remain close to home for treatment.
 The center aligns radiation oncology (21st Century Radiation Oncology), medical oncology and a variety of support services at one easily accessible location.

-Boyle County is home to several well-regarded living facilities for older adults, including McDowell Place of Danville, a spacious and comfortable independent and assisted living community offering daily activities, Charleston Health Care Center (a 90-bed facility with private and semi-private rooms, known for its family atmosphere), and Kindred Nursing & Rehabilitation in Danville, a 106-bed, for-profit nursing home.
+Boyle County is home to several well-regarded living facilities for older adults, including McDowell Place of Danville, a spacious and comfortable independent- and assisted-living community offering daily activities, Charleston Health Care Center (a 90-bed facility with private and semi-private rooms, known for its family atmosphere), and Kindred Nursing & Rehabilitation in Danville, a 106-bed, for-profit nursing home.
 Baptist Homes is a private company with a reputation for hiring skilled, highly experienced nurses.

 Read more about living in Danville, KY.